duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 4. `cat ~/.ssh/id_ed25519.pub` Copy all the text from the output
 5. Install the key pair to Github:
   1. Log in to github (see the above step if you need to create an account)
-  2. Click on your profile picture on top right and click on Settings
+  2. Click on your profile picture on the top right and click on Settings
   3. On the left, click on SSH and GPG Keys, then click New SSH Key
   4. Paste the text (from step 4) into the key box and name it.
 Then click the green save button.
 6. Back in the SSH shell, `ssh -T git@github.com`

-## Configuring the database, bot and API
+## Configuring the database, bot, and API

 ### Initial Installation

 1. `cd backend`
 2. `npm ci`
     - Make sure there are no errors.
-If there are errors, try search for some answers, if that doesn't work then ask for help in the self-hosting server
+If there are errors, try a google search for your error, if that doesn't work then ask for help in the self-hosting server
 3. `cd ..`
 4. `cp .env.example .env`
 5. `echo KEY=$(openssl rand -hex 16) > .env`